whyshhnuv/JF-ROUTER/Instructions/Get-Root-Access-JF-ONT.md

 5. Ensure there is no line break in the line you just pasted.
 The whole content should be in a single line and the line should start with `config` otherwise this isn't gonna work.

-6. Follow **from step 6** mentioned in [this guide](https://github.com/JFC-Group/JF-Customisation/blob/master/Instructions/Encrypt-Router-Configuration-File.md) to re-encrypt the configuration file and restore it via the router admin panel.
-(You have to skip from step 1 to 5 in that guide otherwise your router may reset or restart and you will not have root).
+6. Follow[this guide](https://github.com/Naitik1208/JF-ROUTER/blob/main/Instructions/Encrypt-Router-Configuration-File.md) to re-encrypt the configuration file and restore it via the router admin panel.

 7. Connect your router via Telnet at port 23 with `root` as user name and `password` as password.